Individual - Other taxesLast reviewed - 22 February 2023

 Tax on personal assets (wealth tax)

 Individuals domiciled in Argentina as of 31 December, are subject to an annual wealth tax on their worldwide taxable personal assets exceeding the minimum exempt threshold as of 31 December, without consideration of liabilities.
-These taxable assets include, among other items, real estate, cars, shares, and bank accounts.
-However, savings accounts and term deposits at Argentine banks are tax exempt.
+These taxable assets include, among other items, real estate, cars and bank accounts.
+However, savings accounts, term deposits at Argentine banks, Argentine government bonds are tax exempt.
 Individuals domiciled abroad and working in Argentina for reasons duly proven for a period not longer than five years are assessable only on personal assets located in Argentina.

 |Taxable assets (ARS)||Tax on column 1 (ARS)||Tax on excess (%)|